Beagle123/visualruby/examples/07_event_handlers/README.txt

     ui_hello_but__clicked(*args)
   end

-So you don't need to hard code everything, just use the right names.
+So you don't need to hard code everything, just use the naming convention.

 There are three different forms the method name can take: